billerickson/Core-Functionality/readme.txt

 === Core Functionality ===

-Contains all the core functionality of a site so that this code is theme independent.
+This contains all your site's core functionality so that it is theme independent.